 Welcome to Historische Huizen Gent, the Historical Houses of Ghent.
 Come and admire our houses and their stories, events, and exhibitions.
 They are stubborn, they amaze, they surprise, and they stimulate.
 They move us deeply or touch us with humour.
 Come and discover their magic.

 Design Museum Gent is closed.
 The museum is getting a new wing and a complete renovation.
-By the end of 2024, all the buildings will be seamlessly connected and there will be extra space for temporary presentations, workshops, lectures and events, space for art handling and logistics, proper sanitary facilities and an elevator.
+By 2026, all the buildings will be seamlessly connected and there will be extra space for temporary presentations, workshops, lectures and events, space for art handling and logistics, proper sanitary facilities and an elevator.
 A project with great and sustainable ambitions, a real bridge between the city, visitors and the design world.
 In addition to the extra multifunctional space, there will be a museum café, a terrace, a new reception area and a shop.